nucccc/curve_similarities/readme.md

 #### DistMetric

-Since the underlying calculation is based on the pairwise distance between every row, it is possible to specify the pairwise distance metric, which can be either:
+Since the underlying calculation is based on the pairwise distance between every point of a curve, it is possible to specify their pairwise distance metric, which can be either:
 - `DistMetric::Euclidean`
 - `DistMetric::Manhattan`

+#### Possible types of array inputs

-#### `ndarray::Array1<T>` input
+##### `ndarray::Array1<T>` input

 When providing in input a `ndarray::Array1` input, each element of the array is going to be considered as a single sample: